Grooming Behavior of the Eurasian Otter

 Skimming Flight, Lesser Black-backed Gull (Larus fuscus) – Oman

-The yellow-legged gull grazes the crest of the waves, perfectly balanced between sky and sea, in a silent dance with the ocean.
+The gull skims the crest of the waves, in perfect balance between sky and sea.

 The Ethiopian Wolf, Sentinel of the Abyssinian Highlands